meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. Black Dog comes to the Inn
+2. Scares Bill
+3. They beat eachother up, Bill winning
+4. Black Dog runs
+5. Bill has (his first) stroke
+#### Analysis
+This chapter is mainly character development.
+We have a vivid description of both Black Dog and Livesey, along with foreshadowing about Bill's eventual demise due to a stroke from rum.
+The events of this chapter fuel the fire for the book, as it further continues to construct that sence of adventure and mystery tha Stevenson creates throughout the book.
 ## Annotated chapter
 IT was not very long after this that there occurred the first of the mysterious events that rid us at last of the captain, though not, as you